pulzarraider/SonataAdminBundle/Resources/doc/reference/form_types.rst

 ``ModelAutocompleteType`` to render that field.
 This Type allows you to choose an existing entity from the linked model class.
 In effect it shows a list of options from which you can choose a value.
-The list of options is loaded dynamically with ajax after typing few chars (autocomplete).
+The list of options is loaded dynamically with ajax after typing 3 chars (autocomplete).
 It is best for entities with many items.

 For example, we have an entity class called ``Article`` which has a field called